john-ko/dynamic-script-loader/README.md

 # Script Loader
-generic script loader in es6
+a script loader for modular components

 # Usage
 simple